How HDMI is Different from Displayport? (5 Key Differences)

 Different versions of the Display port

-Conclusion- Which is the best option?
+Conclusion- which is the best option?

-The HDMI and DisplayPorts are 90% similar but have several distinct features which we have already seen in detail.
+The HDMI and DisplayPort are 90% similar but have several distinct features which we have already seen in detail.
 But which one is better?
 The answer to that depends on the purpose.
 Here are some major cases:

 • Since DisplayPorts carry high bandwidth signals, they are more suitable for high-resolution videos.
 While the HDMI standard is more utilized in purely image-driven markets like digital cameras.